8894 Stanford Blvd Suite 200 Columbia, MD 21045-5162

 dental crown procedure at Ellicott MD dentist

 We offer same-day dental crowns using CEREC® technology.
-Patients benefit from the convenience of receiving a dental crown in just one visit to our dentist office.
-CEREC® uses digital technology to eliminate the need for messy impression trays, reduce long wait times, and reduce the number of visits to the dentist office.
+Patients benefit from the convenience of receiving a dental crown in just one visit to our office.
+CEREC® uses digital technology to eliminate the need for messy impression trays, reduce long wait times, and reduce the number of visits to the dentist’s office.

 CEREC® dental crowns are made from high-quality dental ceramic and provide long-lasting and natural-looking results.

-The dentist will take digital images of the prepared tooth and create a digital 3-D model of the new dental crown.
+Dr. Becker will take digital images of the prepared tooth and create a digital 3-D model of the new dental crown.
 These images are used to fabricate a comfortable, beautiful, and natural functioning dental crown using our onsite dental laboratory equipment.

-3) Final Restoration – For patients receiving a dental crown using CEREC® technology, their restoration can be created while they wait.
+For patients receiving a dental crown using CEREC® technology, their restoration can be created while they wait.
 In just one visit to our Howard County dentist office, you may be fit with your final dental crown restoration.
 The dental crown will be permanently bonded to the prepared tooth.
 Patients will enjoy immediate results.

 Dental Crown FAQs